dmtiblin/UR-Leaflet-Challenge/README.md

 * Create a legend that will provide context for your map data.

 Creator Notes:
-* The legend for this maps has been based off of the following information from the USGS: Shallow earthquakes are between 0 and 70 km deep; intermediate earthquakes, 70 - 300 km deep; and deep earthquakes, 300 - 700 km deep
+* The legend for this visulaization has been based off of the following information from the USGS: Shallow earthquakes are between 0 and 70 km deep; intermediate earthquakes, 70 - 300 km deep; and deep earthquakes, 300 - 700 km deep